yvelikova/axway-open-docs/content/en/docs/apimgr_admin/api_mgmt_register_web.md

 {{< alert title="Tip" color="primary" >}}You can add/edit the data model for a manually created REST API, but this is read-only for an imported REST API.
 In this case, the data model is part of the imported definition, and cannot be changed.
 However, if you need to update the model (for example, to fix a bug in the schema), you can do this by cloning the API as described in the next section.{{< /alert >}}

-For more details on the **API Catalog**, see [Consume APIs in API Manager](api_mgmt_consume.htm).
-For more details on JSON schema models, see <http://json-schema.org/>.

 ## Manage back-end API lifecycle

 When you have registered the back-end API, you can select it in the list of registered APIs, click **Manage selected**, and chose one of the following options:

 * **Delete**: Deletes the selected API(s) registered in the **API Registration** > **Backend API** view.
 You can delete APIs created as front-end APIs in the **Frontend API** view.
 * **Clone API**: Creates a copy of the selected REST API, which you can then edit as required.
 You cannot clone a back-end API imported from a WSDL-based web service.
 * **Export API**: Exports a copy of the selected back-end API (in `.json` format).
 You can then import this into another API Manager environment as required as a back-end API.
 * **Download original API description**: For APIs imported from Swagger or WADL definitions, downloads a copy of the original REST API definition.

 ## Next steps

 When you have registered a back-end REST API, the next step is to virtualize it as a publicly exposed front-end API.
-For more details, see [Virtualize REST APIs in](api_mgmt_virtualize_web.htm).
+For more details, see [Virtualize REST APIs in API Manager](/docs/apimgr_admin/api_mgmt_virtualize_web/).